About the HSAC

 In the history of Holly Springs, the HSAC has been established for temporary periods in club-like group formats.
 The current establishment of the HSAC is different, however, as it will stay a permanent part of Holly Springs with your help and support.

-To ensure the HSAC will remain an integral part of Holly Springs, the HSAC is starting its foundation as a true non-profit organization, with 501(c)3 recognition.
+To ensure the HSAC will remain an integral part of Holly Springs, the HSAC is starting its foundation as a true non-profit organization, with 501(c)3 recognition, under the laws of the Internal Revenue Service and the State of North Carolina.
+All donations are tax deductible.
+This certification was granted June 2013.

 The HSAC is also being governed by a diversely talented group of board members, each of whom bring unique perspectives and experiences to the table.